Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Details of Hard and Unseen Subset Selection

+In addition to the improvement of detection results, our method can also achieve significant improvement in learning efficiency.
+To illustrate the learning efficiency, we show AUROC vs epoch curve in Figure \ref{fig:learning_efficiency}, specifically, the pixel-level AUROC with a few abnormal samples (FAS) converges rapidly compared to its counterparts.
+The AUROC can increase a large margin generally only a meta epoch (8 epochs) after adding BG-SPP loss for optimization.

-\subsection{Details of Hard and Unseen Subset Selection}
+\section{Details of Hard and Unseen Subset Selection}

 In order to thoroughly verify the effectiveness of our method, we further construct two more difficult subsets from the MVTecAD dataset.
 The first subset is constructed to evaluate the detection performance, thus we select the subset based on the image-level AUROC.
 Specifically, we select the first subset based on the misclassification at the image level, \emph{i.e.} anomaly categories are selected if several samples of these categories are detected as normal.
 The second subset is constructed to evaluate the localization performance, thus we select the subset based on the pixel-level AUROC.
 Specifically, anomaly categories are selected if their pixel-level AUROCs are the lowest among all anomaly categories.
-The constructed subsets are shown in Table\ref{tab:subsets}.
+The constructed subsets are shown in Table \ref{tab:subsets} (Note: As there is only one anomaly class in the toothbrush category, for simplicity, we set the easy and hard subset as the same).
 In order to verify the generalization capability of our model, we only use the easy subsets as the training set and validate results on the hard subsets.
 Thus, the hard subsets are utilized as the unseen subsets for generalization capability evaluation.